Region-based memory management

 In computer science, region-based memory management is a type of memory management in which each allocated object is assigned to a region.
 A region, also called a partition, subpool, zone, arena, area, or memory context, is a collection of allocated objects that can be efficiently reallocated or deallocated all at once.
 Memory allocators using region-based managements are often called area allocators, and when they work by only "bumping" a single pointer, as bump allocators.

 Like stack allocation, regions facilitate allocation and deallocation of memory with low overhead; but they are more flexible, allowing objects to live longer than the stack frame in which they were allocated.
 In typical implementations, all objects in a region are allocated in a single contiguous range of memory addresses, similarly to how stack frames are typically allocated.

 In OS/360 and successors, the concept applies at two levels; each job runs within a contiguous partition (Note: For MFT and OS/VS1) or region.
 (Note: For MVT, OS/VS2 and later MVS systems.)
 Storage allocation requests specify a subpool, and the application can free an entire subpool.
 Storage for a subpool is allocated from the region or partition in blocks that are a multiple of 2 KiB (Note: For OS/360 and OS/VS1) or 4 KiB (Note: For OS/VS2 and later MVS systems.) that generally are not contiguous.

 Example

-As a simple example, consider the following C++ code, which allocates and then deallocates a linked-list data structure:
+As a simple example, consider the following C++ code, which implements a simple compile-time arena, and a simple data type consisting of a string and an integer value.